mondaycom/vibe/COMPONENTS_DOCUMENTATION_GUIDELINES.md

   </Story>
 </Canvas>
 ```
-7. To keep our storybook code examples clear and simple, avoid using internal components (components which not exported to external users) in stories.
-Code duplication is acceptable if it means excluding internal components.
-This prevents confusion among developers using our components API.
-Frequent reliance on internal components for documentation suggests that the API lacks easy solutions for common use cases.
-For example, instead of writing this:
+7. Avoid documenting wrapped components that are not exported to external users, as they are not available, and create an un-copyable example.
+If such cases, code duplication **is acceptable**.

+Instead of writing this:
 ```js
 <Canvas>
   <Story name="Default">